Callum-C/HNN_Digit_Recognition/README.md

 However, this would mean the input would have to be the same colour, otherwise it is unlikely the network would find the correct minima.

 ## Results
+For the below test, a Hopfield Neural Network was initialised and trained on the ideal group of digits as determined by the Hamming distance.
+This group being the 0, the 4 and the 7.
+Salt and pepper noise was randomly added to each source image in turn and set as the network's starting state.
+While the amount of noise remained constant for all 6 images, the cells that were flipped were chosen at random.
+It is possible, although unlikely, for one cell to have been flipped multiple times.
+As shown below, the Storkey training method has much greater success restoring the 0 and the 7 digit, but still falls into the same spurious minima while attempting to restore / recall the 4.
+While the 0 falls into something of a spurious minima, it is still recognisable as a 0.
+On the other hand the Hebbian method fails to successfully recall any of the 3 digits to a recognisable state.

 ### Spurious Minima - Hebbian Training Method
 ![Spurious-Hebbian-0](https://github.com/Callum-C/HNN_Digit_Recognition/assets/60474698/45ede62d-20ab-443e-b8ed-aea611ebe709)  ![Spurious-Hebbian-4](https://github.com/Callum-C/HNN_Digit_Recognition/assets/60474698/020172f2-8252-4a07-b8bb-a289970b58b9)  ![Spurious-Hebbian-7](https://github.com/Callum-C/HNN_Digit_Recognition/assets/60474698/fd6b7c9d-1d59-4ba8-8297-3a9fdf55c289)